 If you’re one of the many Canadians living beyond their means, renting can give you time to get on top of your financial situation.
 That may mean changing your money mindset or embracing minimalism so you can prioritize debt reduction and saving.

-Creating a budget, tracking your spending and setting financial goals can help you take control of your money so you can work towards a stable financial future.
+Most importantly, creating a budget, tracking your spending and setting savings goals can help you take control of your money so you can work towards a stable financial future.
 And if that future includes home ownership, you’ll be ready to manage those responsibilities without taking on more debt.

 It’s nice to feel settled in your own home.
 But what happens if you’re offered a dream job in another city or you want to relocate for a new relationship?
 Many young Canadians are in the phase of their lives when major changes — like marriage, career developments or starting a family — take place.